cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 All descriptive statistics were analyzed with a 2% random sample from the full population dataset.
 We compared mean and standard deviation of the population with the mean and standard deviation of the sample to ensure that the sample was representative.

+Overall, most features are not normally distributed which can be observed in both the histograms and the summary below.
+Since we are largely looking to use Logistic Regression, Decision Trees and SVM for modeling and none of these models have a normality assumption, we decided against normalizing the dataset using log or power transformations.
+In case we do end up using linear models during the modeling phase, we will revisit this topic and make appropriate transformations.

 Measure | f0 |	f1 | f2 |	f3 | f4 |	f5 | f6 |	f7 | f8 |	f9 | f10 |	f11
 -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | --- | ---
 count | 506906	| 506906 |	506906 |	506906	| 506906 |	506906 |	506906	| 506906 |	506906 |	506906 |	506906 |	506906